2600hz/kazoo/core/kazoo_ips/doc/maintenance.md

 By filtering the summary by host the assignments to a particular server can be determined and compaired.
 This allows rapid diagnostics and configuration reconstruction in the event an IP fails to route properly.

 ### Assigning IPs
 At this time IP assignment remains the take of operations.
 When a client needs an IP address the operations team should find one in the customers perfered zone.
-Once identified the IP should be assigned to the customers account using the SUP commands bellow.
+Once identified the IP should be assigned to the customers account using the SUP commands below.

 ## SUP Commands